 Problem Resolution Mouse and/or Keyboard not responding.
-Check that your KVM Adapter Cable's firmware version is the same as the version stored in the switch's main firmware.
-See Upgrade Adapters , page 221 for details Unplug the cable(s) from the console port(s), then plug it/ them back in.
+Check that your KVM Adapter Cable's firmware version is the same as the version stored in the switch's Main firmware.
+See Upgrade Adapters , page 196 for details Unplug the cable(s) from the console port(s), then plug it/ them back in.
 Mouse movement extremely slow There is too much data being transferred for your connection to keep up with.
-Lower the video quality (see Video Settings , page 67) so that less video data is transmitted.
+Lower the video quality (see Video Settings , page 69) so that less video data is transmitted.
 There are two mouse pointers after the remote server is accessed.
 You can select another pointer type.
-See , page 93 for details When the mouse pointer is in Single Pointer mode, I can't access the Control Panel.
+See Mouse Pointer Type , page 82 for details When the mouse pointer is in Single Pointer mode, I can't access the Control Panel.
 Recall the Control Panel and immediately change the pointer to Dual mode.
 Why is there a Dual Pointer mode?
 When you are not in Mouse DynaSync Mode, you need the two pointers so that you know the remote server pointer is actually at the location you think it is at.
 Otherwise, you might perform a mouse operation and because of net lag the remote server pointer may not be at the location that your client computer pointer is at.
-Mouse pointer confusion If you find the display of two mouse pointers (local and remote) to be confusing or annoying, you can use the Toggle Mouse Display function to shrink the non- functioning pointer.
-See Toggle mouse display , page 77, and , page 93.
+Mouse pointer confusion If you find the display of two mouse pointers (local and remote) to be confusing or annoying, you can use the Toggle Mouse Display function to shrink the nonfunctioning pointer.
+See Toggle mouse display , page 61, and Mouse Pointer Type , page 82.
 When I log in with my Windows system, the local and remote mouse pointers do not sync.
-1. Check the status of the Mouse Sync Mode setting (see Mouse DynaSync Mode , page 71).
-If it is set to Automatic , change the setting to Manual and refer to the information for Manual Mouse Synchronization on page 72.
-2. If you are in Manual mode, use the AutoSync feature (see Video Settings , page 67), to sync the local and remote monitors.
-If that doesn't resolve the problem, use the Adjust Mouse feature (see Adjust mouse, page 77) to bring the pointers back in step.
-If the above fails to resolve the problem, refer to Additional Mouse Synchronization Procedures, page 298, for further steps to take.
+Check the status of the Mouse Sync Mode setting (see Mouse DynaSync Mode, page 84).
+If it is set to Automatic, change the setting to Manual and refer to the information for Manual Mouse Synchronization on page 85.
+2. If you are in Manual mode, use the AutoSync feature (see Video Settings , page 69), to sync the local and remote monitors.
+If that doesn't resolve the problem, use the Adjust Mouse feature (see Adjust mouse, page 61) to bring the pointers back in step.
+If the above fails to resolve the problem, refer to Additional Mouse Synchronization Procedures, page 267, for further steps to take.

 Problem Resolution When I log in with my Mac system, the local and remote mouse pointers do not sync.
 There are two automatic Mouse DynaSync settings: the default, and Mac2.
 If mouse synchronization is not satisfactory with the default, try the Mac 2 setting.
-See the Note on page 72 for details.
+See the Note on page 84 for details.
 When I log in with my Sun system, the local and remote mouse pointers do not sync Automatic Mouse DynaSync sync only supports USB mice on Windows and Mac (G4 or higher) systems.
 You must sync the pointers manually.
-See Mouse DynaSync Mode , page 71, and Manual Mouse Synchronization , page 72, for further details.
-After doing the above, refer to Sun / Linux: , page 299, under Additional Mouse Synchronization Procedures for further steps to take.
+See Mouse DynaSync Mode, page 84, and Manual Mouse Synchronization, page 85, for further details.
+After doing the above, refer to Sun / Linux: , page 268, under Additional Mouse Synchronization Procedures for further steps to take.
 When I log in with my Linux system, the local and remote mouse pointers do not sync.
 Automatic Mouse DynaSync sync only supports USB mice on Windows and Mac (G4 or higher) systems.
 You must sync the pointers manually.
-See Mouse DynaSync Mode , page 71, Manual Mouse Synchronization , page 72, and Mac and Linux Considerations , page 72, for further details.
-After doing the above, refer to Sun / Linux: , page 299, (under Additional Mouse Synchronization Procedures), for further steps to take.
-When cascading the CS1308 / CS1316 with KVM over IP Switches using KA7170, the online To cascade the CS1308 / CS1316 using KA7170, you need to set the Mouse DynaSync Mode to manual mode.
-Please follow the steps below for a correct cascading procedure.
-LED on the KA7170 keeps flashing and unable to 1.
-Remove KA7170 from the CL1308 / CL1316. cascade.
-2. Connect the KA7170 to any source device (PC).
-Open the client viewer corresponding to the KVM port that the KA7170 is connected to.
-From the client viewer, go to Control Panel and set the Mouse DynaSync Mode to manual mode.
-See Mouse DynaSync Mode, page 71 for further details.
-5. Remove KA7170 from the source device (PC).
-6. Connect the KA7170 back to the CS1308 / CS1316.
+See Mouse DynaSync Mode, page 84, Manual Mouse Synchronization, page 85, and Mac and Linux Considerations, page 85, for further details.
+After doing the above, refer to Sun / Linux:, page 268, (under Additional Mouse Synchronization Procedures), for further steps to take.